You might be missing out on an easy opportunity to improve your company’s website performance: image optimisation.

 - If an image is black and white, convert it to a greyscale colour space before saving.

 - The ideal screen image resolution is 72 pixels per inch.

 - Reduce ‘quality’ to 85 or lower.
 For quality values higher than 85, the image file quickly becomes larger, with negligible visual improvement.

 - JPEGs cannot display translucent elements.
 If there are areas in your image that you wish to be see-through, opt for a PNG format instead.

 PNGs support more colours than GIFs and don't degrade over time with re-saves, unlike JPEGs.

 A PNG-24 image can be over three times larger in file size than a PNG-8, simply due to the colours used.
 Experiment with both save types and determine which is most suitable for you.

 GIF images are lower quality than other image types.
-However, the upside is that they support animation.
+The upside is that they support animation.